pkp/pkp-docs/learning-ojs/en/journal-setup.md

 #### Plugin Gallery

 The Plugin Gallery provides access to externally-created plugins, that may not be included in your OJS installation, but are available for download and activation.
+Only an Administrator user can install a new plugin.

 ![](./assets/learning-ojs3.1-jm-settings-web-plugins-gallery.PNG)